lammps/lammps/doc/src/Speed_gpu.rst

   :doc:`angle <angle_style>`, :doc:`dihedral <dihedral_style>`,
   :doc:`improper <improper_style>`, and :doc:`long-range <kspace_style>`
   calculations will not be included in the "Pair" time.
+* Since only part of the pppm kspace style is GPU accelerated, it may be faster to only use GPU acceleration for Pair styles with long-range electrostatics.
+See the "pair/only" keyword of the package command for a shortcut to do that.
+The work between kspace on the CPU and non-bonded interactions on the GPU can be balanced through adjusting the coulomb cutoff without loss of accuracy.
 * When the *mode* setting for the package gpu command is force/neigh, the time for neighbor list calculations on the GPU will be added into the "Pair" time, not the "Neigh" time.
 An additional breakdown of the